NORTHERN IRELAND – A CELTIC EXPERIENCE

 Day Seven: Stepping Back in Time & Gazing Over the Edge of the World

-After a restful night at Lough Eske Castle, we begin our day with a satisfying breakfast before setting off to explore the rich cultural heritage and breathtaking natural beauty of West Donegal.
+After a restful night, we will begin our day with a satisfying breakfast before setting off to explore the rich cultural heritage and breathtaking natural beauty of West Donegal.

 Our first destination is the Glencolmcille Folk Village, a living museum that offers an immersive look into Ireland’s rural past.
 Perched on a rugged stretch of coastline, this collection of thatched cottages recreates Irish life from the 18th to the 20th century.
 As we step inside these carefully restored homes, we gain insight into the daily struggles and triumphs of the families who once lived here.
 Each cottage tells a story, from traditional crafts to old-fashioned schoolrooms, preserving the enduring spirit of Ireland’s past.
 After exploring, we gather for a hearty Irish lunch, made with locally sourced ingredients, and browse a selection of handwoven knit goods and artisan crafts, perfect for taking home a piece of Donegal’s heritage.